 Help your fire department increase community awareness about preventing home fires through Fire is Everyone’s Fight® and with these free fire safety and prevention outreach materials and educational programs.

 Here you’ll find a variety of copyright-free social media toolkits, pictographs, stock photos, videos and b-roll to increase awareness about fire prevention and safety.Explore the library

-Use these resources by themselves or include supporting content with them to reinforce Thanksgiving fire safety messages.
+Use these resources by themselves or include supporting content with them to reinforce heating and severe weather fire safety messages.

 Fire deaths can be reduced by teaching people the basic facts about fire.
 Below are some simple ways to help you explain to community members the characteristics of fire.

 In less than 30 seconds a small flame can get completely out of control and turn into a major fire.
 It only takes minutes for thick black smoke to fill a house.
 In minutes, a house can be engulfed in flames.
 If you wake up to a fire, you won't have time to grab valuables because fire spreads too quickly and the smoke is too thick.
 There is only time to escape.

 A fire's heat alone can kill.
 Room temperatures in a fire can be 100 degrees at floor level and rise to 600 degrees at eye level.
 Inhaling this super-hot air will scorch your lungs.
 This heat can melt clothes to your skin.
 In five minutes a room can get so hot that everything in it ignites at once: this is called flashover.

 Fire starts bright, but quickly produces black smoke and complete darkness.
 If you wake up to a fire you may be blinded, disoriented and unable to find your way around the home you've lived in for years.